Saksham Bhutani , Marketing Head at Indshine

 RGB and LIDAR Sensors

 The usage of airborne mapping is rising day by day, be it in the Government or the industrial sector.
-Aerial imagery is becoming more relevant day by day.
+Aerial maps are becoming more relevant day by day.
 Many Countries are using aerial imagery to help monitor and manage environmental change or to improve town planning.
 Mining companies are using aerial imagery to quantify and manage disturbance and rehabilitation.
 Engineers rely on aerial imagery to help determine optimal route location and design major infrastructure projects.
-Emergency services rely on rapid-response aerial imagery to assess the damages caused by natural disasters and to plan future mitigation strategies and many more.
+Emergency services rely on rapid-response aerial maps to assess the damages caused by natural disasters and to plan future mitigation strategies and many more.

 But there exists a big question as to

-In a nutshell, there are two major components in Aerial Mapping: Carrier and Sensors.
+In a nutshell, there are two major components in Aerial Maps: Carrier and Sensors.

 Here is an image of different types of carriers in aerial mapping.

-The most commonly used sensors in aerial mapping are:
+The most commonly used sensors in aerial maps are:

 Digital cameras can quickly acquire grayscale or color images.
 However, the sensors have the advantages of low cost, lightweight, and convenient operation.